 Besides recognition, Brice was a Manhattan native with many friends and important contacts, which included his mentor, Botkin.
 His mother maintained an array of extremely notable friends in all the arts in Manhattan and internationally.
 Naturally, Brice would move back to New York.

 Except he didn’t.
 Neither did he go to Europe, to Paris where he spoke the language fluently.
-Instead, he made the then unusual choice to remain in Los Angeles, which was still a cultural wasteland.
-Why did Brice do this?
+Instead, he made the then-unusual decision to remain in Los Angeles, which was still a cultural wasteland.
+Why did he choose to do this?

 Brice had at least four strong motives for staying in Los Angeles: